Country Finishing Style

 Physical distress is physically “destruction” to the furniture to create the

 for this purpose.
-Distress can also be made to mimic the impression of
+Distress can also be made to mimic the impression of being damaged due to the rupture, such as cracking, an open joint, or the imprecision of

 heavy physical distress